dbanks12/aztec-packages/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 1. We will use concepts of L1 and L2 gas to universally define units of resource for the Ethereum and Aztec networks respectively.
 L1 gas directly mirrors the actual gas specification as defined by Ethereum, L2 gas covers all resource expended on the L2 network.
 2. We will deterministically quantify all resource consumption of a transaction into 4 values.
 These being the amortised and transaction specific quantities of each of L1 and L2 gas.
 3. The transaction sender will provide a single fee for the transaction.
 This will be split into 2 components to cover each of the L1 and L2 gas costs.
-The sender will specifiy `feePerGas` and `gasLimit` for each component.
+The sender will specify `feePerGas` and `gasLimit` for each component.
 Doing so provides protection to the sender that the amount of fee applicable to L1 costs has an upper bound and L2 a lower bound.
 4. We will constrain the sequencer to apply the correct amortised and transaction specific fees ensuring the sender can not be charged arbitrarily.
 5. We will define a method by which fees can be paid in any asset, either publicly or privately, on Ethereum or Aztec but where the sequencer retains agency as to what assets and fee payment methods they are willing to accept.
 6. Upon accepting a transaction, we will constrain the sequencer to receive payment and provide any refund owing via the methods specified by the sender.